hris699/timesheet-backend/README.md

    ```

 3. **Configure environment variables**:
-   Copy `.env.example` to `.env` and fill in the required values, such as database connection strings and JWT secrets.
+   In`.env` and fill in the required values, such as database connection strings and JWT secrets.

 4. **Run the application**:
    ```